NothingAG/constitution/constitution.md

 All circle members are entitled to fully participate in all governance meetings of a circle.
 A circle may only conduct its governance process in a meeting if the interpreter has given all circle members reasonable advance notice that a governance meeting will be held, including its time and location.

-In addition, the guide and any care takers to the circle may each invite up to one additional person, solely to aid the link in processing a specific tension.
+In addition, a circle member may invite one additional person, if that person is needed to process a specific tension.
 The invited participant then becomes a circle member for the duration of that governance meeting.
 No one else is allowed to participate in a circle's governance meetings unless explicitly invited by a policy of the circle.

 Anyone who fails to attend a governance meeting counts as having had the opportunity to consider all proposals made within the meeting, and raised no objections to their adoption.